jundalisay/superblist/content/en/research/ibn-khaldun/muqaddimah/chapter-2/part-22.md

 Therefore, the Negro nations are submissive to slavery because they have little human attributes.
 Instead, they are quite similar to those of dumb animals.
 137

-Or,138 there are those who by accepting slavery hope to obtain high rank or to get money or power.
+Or, there are those who by accepting slavery hope to obtain high rank or to get money or power.
 This was the case with the Turks in the East, and with the Galician infidels and European Christians in Spain.
 Such people are customarily claimed by the dynasty for itself.

 Thus, they are not ashamed to be slaves, because they hope to be chosen for high position by the dynasty.
 And God knows better.